WP Engine Smart Search

 To remove a license from an environment:

-1. Open the Add-ons page in the User Portal
+1. Open the Products page in the main sidebar of the User Portal

 3. Click the 3-dot Actions icon to reveal more options